 Lindsay is the author of magical middle grade fiction, and absolutely, positively, definitely does not own too many books.
+She lives in the San Francisco Bay Area, but will always be a Colorado girl at heart.
 Her debut novel, ALL THE IMPOSSIBLE THINGS, is coming from Macmillan’s Roaring Brook Press in 2019.

 Ever since her father read The Hobbit aloud to her before bed when she was a little girl, Lindsay has been in love with the magic of storytelling.
 She used to write “books” on her grandmother’s electric typewriter, then illustrate (with crayons) and bind them (with staples) herself for distribution amongst her family.
 For several years, Lindsay worked in bookstores, libraries, and even in marketing at a major publisher while continuing to write books (this time on a computer) in her spare time.
 Now, she writes magical novels for middle grade readers.
 She is allergic to caffeine and mangoes, loves dogs, thinks tortoises are adorable, and unabashedly believes in impossible things.